akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.9.
 General higher order procedures

-With the example above we've seen how Lisp can return a function as a return value.
+With the example above we've seen how Racket can return a function as a return value.
 It can also accept a function as an input.

+I> ### Definition 4
+I>
-In general, a higher order procedure is one that takes one or more functions as arguments, or returns a function as its result.
+I> A higher-order function is a function that takes one or more functions as parameters or returns a function as a result.

-There are three general built-in higher order procedures: `map`, `filter`, `fold` (left and right).
+There are three common built-in higher order procedures: `map`, `filter`, `fold` (left and right).

 As an example usage: